 We have also published a long social media marketing guide to help both marketers and bloggers make the most out of the most popular social platforms.
 However, there are more social networks and communities out there, some pretty unusual and little-heard among bloggers, but definitely powerful if you play your cards well.

 Which cards, you may ask?
 Here's a list:

 - Your specific approach and the angle around which you built your core message.

-The 8 unusual but powerful social networks introduced in this post will work best for you if you have those three pointers (really your USP, Unique Selling Proposition) already clear in your mind.
+The 7 unusual but powerful social networks introduced in this post will work best for you if you have those three-pointers (really your USP, Unique Selling Proposition) already clear in your mind.

 Whatever your blogging niche, Kingged comes handy to promote your blog posts across the community.

-Kingged is a content-based network, which means you can syndicate or write — and then promote — content directly on the platform, as well as comment, share, discuss, and vote on other bloggers’ content.
+Kingged is a content-based network, which means you can write directly on the platform like you do on Medium or LinkedIn Pulse, as well as comment, share, discuss, and vote on other bloggers’ content.